 How long does it take to detect endometriosis?
 How urgent is the diagnosis of endometriosis?

-Endometriosis Endometriosis is a disease that affects 1 in 10 women.
-In addition to being a very painful and disabling disease, the medical uncertainty surrounding this disease means that it takes an average of 8 to 12 years between the appearance of the first symptoms and the diagnosis of endometriosis.
-It is a disease that is little known by primary care health professionals.
-There are as many endometrioses as there are menstruating women.
-The disease is multifactorial and polymorphic (the symptoms differ from one person to another), which makes it very difficult to diagnose.
+Endometriosis is a disease that affects 1 in 10 women.
+In addition to being a very painful, disabling disease, the medical wandering surrounding this illness means that it takes an average of 8 to 12 years between the appearance of the first symptoms and the diagnosis of endometriosis.
+It's a disease that is little known to primary care healthcare professionals.
+There are as many types of endometriosis as there are menstruating women.
+The disease is multifactorial and polymorphic (symptoms differ from person to person), which makes it very difficult to diagnose.

-Another major problem: the methods available today (i.e. clinical examinations, imaging and biological samples) do not give a definite diagnosis.
+Another major problem is that the methods available today (i.e. clinical examinations, imaging and biological sampling) do not provide a definitive diagnosis.
 Some forms of endometriosis can be detected, but not all.

 Today, laparoscopy is the reference examination for endometriosis.
-But the problem is that it is an invasive examination, which must be performed under general anesthesia.
+But the problem is that it's an invasive examination, which has to be performed under general anaesthetic.

-To learn about the definition of endometriosis, the causes and the diagnosis, read our blog post here.
+For a definition of endometriosis, its causes and diagnosis, read our blog article here.

-The challenge in recent years has been to develop a non-invasive test.
-To do this, a French company has come up with a major innovation that will revolutionize the detection of the disease, hundreds of potential biomarkers have been analyzed.
+In recent years, the challenge has been to develop a non-invasive test.
+To achieve this, a French company has come up with a major innovation that will revolutionize disease detection: hundreds of potential biomarkers have been analyzed.

-The endotest, a diagnosis that eliminates any delay in the diagnosis of endometriosis?
+The endotest, a diagnosis that eliminates any delay in diagnosing endometriosis?

-It was in January 2021 that a team of doctors who are experts in endometriosis associated with artificial intelligence engineers (from the start-up Ziwig) launched the Endo-miRNA clinical trial.
-The test is based on the simultaneous acquisition of data relating to millions of DNA or RNA fragments that will be analyzed by artificial intelligence to identify a powerful and reliable endometriosis signature.
+In January 2021, a team of endometriosis doctors and artificial intelligence engineers (from start-up Ziwig) launched the Endo-miRNA clinical trial.
+The test is based on the simultaneous acquisition of data relating to millions of DNA or RNA fragments, which will be analyzed by artificial intelligence to identify a powerful and reliable endometriosis signature.

 With the Endo-miRNA clinical trial, researchers were able to distinguish between patients with endometriosis and those without.

-This led to a worldwide innovation: the Ziwig Endotest saliva test.
+The result is a worldwide innovation: Ziwig's Endotest saliva test.

-This is a revolution and a huge advance in the management of endometriosis: the saliva test will reduce the average diagnosis time from 8 years to just a few days.
-The number of medical errors will be limited, the diagnosis will allow early treatment of endometriosis and it will slow down or even stop the worsening of pain and other symptoms, and therefore improve the quality of life of patients.
+It's a revolution and a huge advance in the management of endometriosis: the saliva test will reduce the average diagnosis time from 8 years to just a few days.
+This will limit the number of doctors' wanderings, enable early treatment of endometriosis and slow down or even halt the worsening of pain and other symptoms, thus improving patients' quality of life.

-But that's not all: the Ziwig Endotest will help avoid unnecessary surgical procedures (such as diagnostic laparoscopy) that patients with symptoms close to the disease but without the disease were facing.
+But that's not all: the Ziwig Endotest will help to avoid unnecessary surgical procedures (such as diagnostic laparoscopy), which were previously necessary for patients with symptoms similar to those of the disease, but who were not carriers.

 Overall, in the long term, the medical and social costs of the disease should be reduced.
-With the arrival of this test on the market, patients living in medical deserts will be able to benefit from a reliable and early diagnosis.
+With the arrival of this test on the market, patients living in medical deserts will be able to benefit from reliable, early diagnosis.

-In addition, the test is very simple to use, as women take the saliva sample themselves at home using a self-sampling kit.
-Then, they just have to send the kit back to the laboratory, which will confirm or not the diagnosis of endometriosis.
-This test has an accuracy close to 100%.
+What's more, the test is very easy to use, as women themselves take the saliva sample at home using a self-sampling kit.
+All they have to do is return the kit to the laboratory, which will confirm or refute the diagnosis of endometriosis.
+The test is close to 100% accurate.

-This innovation is a huge step forward for all women with endometriosis.
-It is a considerable and major advance for women's health.
+This innovation is a huge step forward for all women suffering from endometriosis.
+It's a major step forward for women's health.

-By buying our menstrual panties, you contribute to research for endometriosis since 10% of our profits are donated to research associations for this disease.
+When you buy our menstrual panties, you're contributing to endometriosis research, since 10% of our profits are donated to endometriosis research associations.